-We’re interviewing various artists whose work aligns with the aims of CAN.
-Exploring the arts through reuse, repurposing, collective practise, ecology and innovative models of sustainability.
+To help understand the benefits of the project, we have spoken with various artists whose work aligns with the aims of CAN and sought to explore the arts through reuse, repurposing, collective practise, ecology and innovative models of sustainability.

 Kate V Robertson: Would you like to start by telling me about the sorts of materials you use in your sculptures?